Singapore Government Logo

 Fruit Its indehiscent fruit (fruit that does not open to release its content when it is ripe) is brown, dry, one-seeded, cylindrical, five-ribbed, and 1 mm long.

-Habitat It grows along the seashores and in tidal swamps.
+Habitat It grows along the seashore, tidal swamps and open areas in mangroves.
 It occurs locally along Upper Boon Keng Road, in Kranji area, Pulau Ubin, and Pulau Tekong.

 Cultivation It can be propagated by seed as well as stem cutting.